hyperobjects/Preprocessors-/README.md

 # Preprocessors-
-<h1> Preprocessor functions with some Python NLP libraries/h1>
+Preprocessor functions with some Python NLP libraries

  This notebook shows how to preprocess a text corpus using NLKT, spaCy, Stanford CoreNLP, and Spark NLP.